 - Green bean casserole

 Historically-Inspired Thanksgiving Recipes

 If you wish to pay tribute to a truly traditional Thanksgiving meal from 1961, consider featuring venison, goose, chestnuts, and succotash.

 So, How Did the Turkey Become a Thanksgiving Centerpiece?

 When Bradford’s journals—lost for many years during the Siege of Boston in 1775—resurfaced and were reprinted in the 1850s, the idea of early colonists hunting wild turkeys caught the nation’s imagination (even though he never specified that turkey was served at the Thanksgiving feast).

 Plus, wild turkeys were quite plentiful back then.
 Discover more about “The Wild Turkey: History of an All-American Bird.”

-Sarah Josepha Hale, an editor of a magazine called Godey’s Lady’s Book, would present the turkey as the big bird at the head of the table and published many recipes.
+Sarah Josepha Hale, the editor of a magazine called Godey’s Lady’s Book, would later present the turkey as the big bird at the head of the table and published many recipes.